Thanksgiving Turkey Trots to Run With Fido

 Posted by Billy Francis

 There’s no need for Fido to feel guilty about his second helping of turkey this Thanksgiving!
-Put that spoon down, grab a pair of sneakers, and work off those extra holiday calories with your canine at a pet-friendly Turkey Trot.
-If you’re planning on running with your dog, be sure to start toward the back of the pack.
+Put that fork down, grab a pair of sneakers, and work off those extra holiday calories with your canine at a pet-friendly turkey trot.

 Dallas, TX